Books

 N:

 A friend lended me this book on philosophy of science, saying it’s highly stimulating and interesting.
-Very thought-provoking so far.
+Very thought-provoking! though I have my grips with it.
+Notes here

 N: